MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 	Remove-Item c:\vcredist_x86.exe -Force
 ```

-The resulting image here consists of two layers, one for the Base image and then one for the Run instruction.
+The resulting image here consists of two layers, one for the Base image and then one for the `RUN` instruction.

 ```none
 C:\> docker history doc-example-2